mui/material-ui/docs/data/material/components/dividers/dividers.md

 # Divider

-<p class="description">A divider is a thin line that separates content in containers such as lists, cards, and others.</p>
+<p class="description">The Divider component provides a thin, unobtrusive line for grouping elements to reinforce visual hierarchy.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 ## Introduction

-The Divider component, by default, renders as a `<hr>`.
+The Material UI Divider component, by default, renders as a `<hr>`, and it comes with several handy props for quick styling.

 {{"demo": "IntroDivider.js", "bg": true}}